NIHR Safeguarding Guidance

 - Safeguarding policy templates (BOND)

-This NIHR guidance applies to all NIHR staff as well as those involved in NIHR-funded research activities, for example lead organisations and their staff members, collaborating partners and their staff members, community participants and other stakeholders in all contexts.
+This NIHR guidance applies to all NIHR staff as well as those involved in NIHR-funded research activities, for example contracting organisations and their staff members, collaborating partners and their staff members, community participants and other stakeholders in all contexts.
 Safeguarding is everyone’s responsibility and specific policies are needed to support research to ensure the “do no harm” approach to research (DFID, 2018).

-All organisations managing and/or receiving NIHR ODA funds are required to ensure that all staff members and partners involved in the delivery chain adhere to their safeguarding responsibilities.
+All organisations managing and/or receiving NIHR funds are required to ensure that all staff members and partners involved in the delivery chain adhere to their safeguarding responsibilities.
 This includes not engaging in sexual activity with any individual under the age of 18, even if the age of majority or age of consent is lower in the relevant territory.
 This also includes children and vulnerable adults in the community who are not direct beneficiaries but may be vulnerable to abuse and harm.

-In addition, organisations should take all reasonable steps to prevent actual, attempted or threatened sexual exploitation, abuse or harassment, transactional sex or any other form of violence, exploitation and abuse such as bullying, psychological abuse and physical violence (together with “Serious Misconduct” as defined in NIHR ODA contract), by its employees or any other persons engaged and controlled by it to perform any activities under the NIHR contract.
+In addition, organisations should take all reasonable steps to prevent actual, attempted or threatened sexual exploitation, abuse or harassment, transactional sex or any other form of violence, exploitation and abuse such as bullying, psychological abuse and physical violence (together with “Serious Misconduct” as defined in the NIHR contract), by its employees or any other persons engaged and controlled by it to perform any activities under the NIHR contract.
 Organisations should undertake appropriate vetting and checks, when engaging staff, consultants, sub-contractors and suppliers, and should not engage any staff, consultants, sub-contractors and suppliers, whose previous record or conduct represents an increased and unacceptable risk with regards to safeguarding.

 Organisations should ensure compliance with all relevant UK government guidance and legislation in relation to safeguarding, in addition to any specific local legislation (where activities are outside the UK), to ensure the relevant safeguarding and protection of children and vulnerable adults.
 This may include vetting of staff and suppliers who may be working closely with children and vulnerable groups, through the UK Disclosure and Barring Service, or other local equivalent service and / or online vetting service for which the organisation has a subscription.
 NIHR may make reasonable requests for additional vetting in cases where NIHR believes there are increased safeguarding risks.